zx0r/ResilientNetworkArchitectures/README.md

    - Wrapping WireGuard inside a Shadowsocks + `v2ray-plugin` (WebSocket+TLS) tunnel.
    - Using tools like `wstunnel` to tunnel over WebSocket.
 2. **WARP (Cloudflare WARP / WARP+)**:
-   - Cloudflare's WARP service uses a modified version of WireGuard (internally named BoringTUN) often with additional encapsulation that can help bypass some censorship.
+   - Cloudflare's WARP service uses a modified version of WireGuard (internally named BoringTUN) often with additional encapsulation.
    - The client software handles the obfuscation.
 WARP+ (paid) may offer better routing.
    - Free WARP configurations can be extracted and used with generic WireGuard clients via tools like `wgcf`.
    - _Effectiveness varies greatly by region and over time._